Free-Macrame-Patterns.com Logo

 Tie Second Half of Square Knot

-Apply a generous amount of glue to the ends as well as the button, and allow it to dry completely.
+Apply a generous amount of glue to the top of the knot, and allow it to dry completely.
 Cut off the excess material.

 Have any comments about the Leather Bracelet?
 Contact Me.